 0.3cm \centerline{\bf Abstract} \begin{quote} { Owing to the existence of an invariant length at the Planck scale, Einstein special relativity breaks down at that scale.
-A possible solution to this problem is arguably to replace the Poincar\'e-invariant Einstein special relativity by a de Sitter invariant special relativity.
-Such replacement produces concomitant changes in all relativistic theories, including general relativity, which changes to what we have called {\it de Sitter modified general relativity}.
+A possible solution to this problem is arguably to replace the Poincar\'e invariant Einstein special relativity by a de Sitter invariant special relativity.
+In addition to reconciling Lorentz symmetry with the existence of an invariant length, such replacement produces concomitant changes in all relativistic theories, including general relativity, which becomes what we have called {\it de Sitter modified general relativity}.
 In this paper, the Newtonian limit of this theory is used to study the circular velocity of stars around the galactic center.
-It is shown that the de Sitter modified Newtonian force---part of which becomes effective only in the Keplerian region of the galaxy---could possibly explain the flat rotation curve of galaxies without necessity of supposing the existence of dark matter.
+It is shown that the de Sitter modified Newtonian force---which includes corrections coming from the underlying local kinematics---could possibly explain the rotation curve of galaxies without the necessity of supposing the existence of a dark matter halo.

 } \end{quote}